Loading...

 Stay Hydrated

-Drink water before and during your meal to support digestion and maintain optimal blood sugar levels.
+Drink plenty of water before and during your meal.
+Staying hydrated can help in regulating blood sugar levels.

 healthspan-mbl